 Captain Aaron Peer, who founded Grindstone City, is the Upper Thumb’s first major industry site outside of lumbering.
 The manufacturing of Grindstones went on for almost 100 years before a technology change wiped the industry and the town out.
 The following is an excerpt from a biographical sketch of one of Huron County, Michigan’s pioneers.

 Captain Aaron G. Peer

-  Peer is of the earliest settlers of Huron County, and is second to none in its business history, having begun the development of one of the resources of the county in 1834.
-He owns the quarries at Grindstone City and is the manufacturer of- the first grindstone made here, and put up the first engine used in the prosecution of that business.
+Peer founded Grindstone City and is of the earliest settlers of Huron County.
+It is second to none in its business history, having begun developing one of the county’s resources in 1834.
+He owns the quarries at Grindstone City and is the manufacturer of- the first grindstone made here, and put up the first engine used to prosecution that business.
 The engine was prominent among the first things ” of Michigan, as it was the first built at Detroit, and was the motive of the Argo,” the first steamer that plied between Port Huron and Detroit.
 The land “he claimed” in 1836 was the first entered in Huron County.